by Susan Schachter January 15, 2019 2 min read

 What is drinking in moderation?

-Most of us don't realize that bars and restaurants give you a "generous pour".
-When drinking outside the home, it's not unusual for a glass of wine to contain 1.5 servings or for a cocktail to contain 3 servings.
-Even in our homes, most of us have wine glasses that are much larger than people used to use back in the day, and an optical illusion is created.
-We think we're drinking less than we actually are drinking!
+Most of us don't realize that bars and restaurants pour heavy, it's not unusual for a glass of wine to contain 1.5 servings or a cocktail to contain 3 servings.
+When drinking at home, the typical wine glass is larger than it used to be in which it creates an optical illusion that you need to pour more.

 *NOTE: This should be counted per day, not averaged over the course of a week.

 As you might know, lots of people make it their New Year’s Resolution to give up alcohol for the month of January.
-However, if you’re one of these people who partakes in “Dry January”, you might be wondering “are there any benefits beyond that month?” or “what if I don’t do an entire month?”
+However, if you’re one of these people who partakes in dry January, you might be wondering “are there any benefits beyond month?” or “what if I don’t do an entire month?”

 In a 2018 study by the University of Sussex in England, these questions drove the research.
-Results showed that in the months following the study, on average, the number of drinking days per week decreased, the amount of alcohol consumed on any given day decreased, and the frequency of being drunk decreased.
-While these results were slightly diminished for those that didn’t complete the entire month, they too experienced the benefits of abstaining from alcohol.
+Results showed that in the months following the study, on average, the amount of alcohol consumption decreased.
+While these results were slightly lower for those that didn’t complete the entire month, they too experienced the benefits of abstaining from alcohol.